-Sign Language interpreters are hired by the university to provide accommodations to deaf and hard of hearing students.
+Sign language interpreters are provided by the university to provide accommodations to Deaf and Hard of Hearing students.
 They are professionally trained and adhere to a code of ethical and professional standards to interpret all information faithfully.
-The interpreters on campus can be either college employees or contractors working independently or through an agency.
+The interpreters on campus may be either university employees or contractors.

-Interpreters interpret all spoken information, including lecture and discussion in class, as well as conversations between students and classmates or their instructors.
-They voice (spoken translation) all that is signed and sign all that is spoken for equal access to the environment and information.
+Interpreters interpret all spoken and signed information, including lecture and discussion in class, as well as conversations between students and classmates or their instructors to ensure equal access to the environment and information.

-- Register for classes as early as possible during the registration period and provide the sensory services coordinator with a copy of their class schedule as soon as possible.
-The schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number.
+- Provide the Interpreting Services Coordinator with a detailed copy of their class schedule as soon as they register each semester (the schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number)

 - Abide by the Interpreting Services Policies.

-For more information about interpreting services, email The Access and Accommodations Center or call your home campus coordinator.
+For more information about interpreting services, email The Access and Accommodations Center or call the Interpreting Coordinator at 404-413-1560.